Canadian Fire Rescue College

 • Provides you with the basic theoretical knowledge of Wildland Firefighting

-• Meets the theory learning requirements of the National Fire Protection Association (NFPA) 1051 standard, Firefighter Levels I and II (now consolidated in the NFPA 1140 standard)
+• Meets the theory learning requirements of the National Fire Protection Association (NFPA) 1051 standard, Firefighter Level I (now consolidated in the NFPA 1140 standard)

 • You can register and begin the Wildland Firefighter training program at any time, no registration deadlines or set class dates